 For Dobong Area, go to Mangwolsa Station (망월사역) line 1 (dark blue) exit 3, and walk for 10mins until you reach Dobong Management Office of Bukhansan National Park Dobong Office – address for Google Maps: 229-104, Howon-dong, Uijeongbu Si, Gyeonggi-Do.

 While not in Jongno, actually, it’s not even in Seoul but in Gyeonggi province, we highly recommend making a day visit to UNESCO-listed Namhansanseong in Gyeonggi-do for another beautiful attraction in Seoul.
 We have added it here to follow the hiking theme.
 It really is a beautiful hike and Namhansanseong village is a wonderful little place to get lost in food and culture.
 Try the acorn jelly (도토리묵 – Dotorimuk), handmade tofu or soft tofu stew (순두부 찌개, sundubu-jjigae) and a bottle of makgeolli at Namhansanseong village after your hike.
 Check here for more information on hiking routes.
+You can also see more photos and reviews on Tripadvisor.

 Things to do in Seoul north of the river (Gangbuk)